 - Day 30/Eid – What blessings are you grateful for?

-If you like to put the challenge up on your wall, print the poster in A4 or letter format.
-In addition, grab the free worksheets to put in your journal or planner and fill them out each day.
+If you like to put the Ramadan challenge up on your wall print the poster.
+In addition, use the worksheets to put in your journal or planner and fill them out each day.

-All printables come in full-size A4 or US letter format.
+The printable bundle comes in US letter format.
 If you would like to have half sizes to fit your planner change your printer setting -> properties -> paper size to “half letter” (or “A5”), click ok, then checkmark “fit” before you hit “print”.
 If you need more instructions check out this post on resizing printables by Laura of I heart planners.

 Well done!
 Now relax and have a coffee or tea.

-Will you join me for the Gratitude challenge?
+Will you join me for the Ramadan Gratitude challenge?
 Let me know how it is going, please!